-Other features include power windows, power sunroof, and AM radio with a power antenna.
-The original color exterior is finished in a variant of Grigo Ingrid, with a leather roof in English Hunt Club Green and optional Chrysler chrome wire wheels by Kelsey Hays add a touch of elegance.
-The interior is adorned with English Ivory leather and light green Wilton Wool carpeting, accentuated by the green leather on the package tray and the dash that’s finished with Rose wood behind the instruments.
+Luxurious amenities include power windows, a power sunroof, and an AM radio with a power antenna.
+The exterior boasts a variant of Grigo Ingrid, complemented by a leather roof in English Hunt Club Green.
+Optional Chrysler chrome wire wheels by Kelsey Hays add a touch of elegance.
+The interior is adorned with English Ivory leather and light green Wilton Wool carpeting, accentuated by green leather on the package tray and a dash finished with Rosewood behind the instruments.

 The Chrysler-Boano Coupe has received recognition and acclaim over the years.
-It was featured in the September 1957 Issue of L’Automobile, gaining further prominence in the April 1996 issue of Car Collector and was last presented to the public at the 2003 Concorso d’Italia and exhibited at prestigious events such as the 2019 Pebble Beach Concours d’Elegance and the 2022 Villa d’Este Concours d’Elegance.
+It was featured in the September 1957 issue of L’Automobile, gaining further prominence in the April 1996 issue of Car Collector.
+Notably, it was presented to the public at the 2003 Concorso d’Italia and exhibited at prestigious events such as the 2019 Pebble Beach Concours d’Elegance and the 2022 Villa d’Este Concours d’Elegance.